 Another important thing to note is that, after centuries of dominoes games, there are bound to be different versions of even a single game variant.
 This means you might come across another guide that recommends playing with bigger or smaller hands or player groups – but the core rules will always be the same.

-With that out of the way, let’s get you learning the game – here’s how to play six of the best dominoes games.
+With that out of the way, let’s get you learning – here’s how to play six of the best dominoes games.

 How to play Block dominoes

 Block dominoes is one of the most basic games you can play with double six dominoes, and it can be played with two to four people.
-You start by shuffling the dominoes face-down – this is your ‘boneyard’, and you need to draw seven starting dominoes to begin play.
+You start by shuffling the dominoes face-down.
+This is your ‘boneyard’, and you must draw seven starting dominoes to begin play.

-Once the first domino is played, players take it in turns to lay single dominoes in a line, ensuring that they match the value on one half of their domino to the one at the end of the line.
-Typically, a ‘double’ domino with the same value on each end can be used as a ‘spinner’ – this is played at a right angle to the rest of the line, and new dominoes can be placed on all three open sides of the spinner.
+Once the first domino is placed, players take it in turns to lay single dominoes in a line, ensuring that they match the value on one half of their domino to the one at the end of the line.
+Typically, a ‘double’ domino with the same value on each end can be used as a ‘spinner’.
+This is played at a right angle to the rest of the line, and new dominoes can be placed on all three open sides of the spinner.

 If the round ends in a block, players reveal the remaining dominoes in their hands and count the pips.
-In this case, the person with the lowest number wins the round.
+The person with the lowest number wins the round.

 How to play Straight dominoes